top of page

 Sep 4, 20257 min read

-A Change of Heart (An Asylum Tale)
+A Change of Heart (Asylum Chapter 5)

 The small aquarium rested on a side counter in one of the labs.
 Inside, the kidney-shaped creature lay still.
 Its white tail flickered occasionally and one green stalk lazily waved, the only signs it was alive.
 ‘This little fellow caused all that trouble?’
 Thomas Harris asked.
 ‘We think it passed from host to host,’ said Andrea Buchannan.
 ‘I honestly wouldn't have captured it without Jordan's help.’
 Harris turned his calculated gaze on Jordan Deakes.
 ‘You look like you’ve